-- Policy BE6 Conservation Areas (ii) The proposals by reason of their bulk and height would obstruct or adversely affect views of buildings which are effective in helping to maintain the historic character of the conservation area: - Policy BE4 Buildings of Architectural or Historic Merit Development affecting a listed building which would result in the loss of character of an area will similarly be resisted and (iv) The proposals would result in the loss of trees, walls or other means of enclosure which are important to the character of the conservation area. - Throughout the village, the use of timber framing, red brick, handmade clay tiles, and Horsham stone slates, red or blue brick, and most importantly, the local winklestone (a type of Wealden greensand stone), all provide a distinct character.
+- Policy BE6 Conservation Areas (ii) The proposals by reason of their bulk and height would obstruct or adversely affect views of buildings which are effective in helping to maintain the historic character of the conservation area; - Policy BE4 Buildings of Architectural or Historic Merit Development affecting a listed building which would result in the loss of character of an area will similarly be resisted and (iv) The proposals would result in the loss of trees, walls or other means of enclosure which are important to the character of the conservation area. - Throughout the village, the use of timber framing, red brick, handmade clay tiles, and Horsham stone slates, red or blue brick, and most importantly, the local winklestone (a type of Wealden greensand stone), all provide a distinct character.

 Sub-area: 164 Kirdford Eastern Paddocks

 Date of area survey: 29.08.18

 Surveyors: AC

 Weather/visibility: Cloudy, visibility improving.
 Sunshine and cloud.

-LCA: West Sussex County Council Landscape Character Assessment (WSCCLCA): LCA

-LW2 North Western Low Weald
+LCA: West Sussex County Council Landscape Character Assessment (WSCCLCA): LCA LW2 North Western Low Weald

 Landscape designations: Near to SDNP

-General visibility Population Mitigation potential Views into the sub-area from: Types of viewers: Opportunities for mitigation and landscape Views from B-road and junction at Hayling Green Walkers compatibility of mitigation: above low hedge Horse riders Opportunities to plant new oaks as a priority From the PRoW through the centre of the area Stud farm owners, horse owners and visitors to ensure a new generation of individual Limited places from which to see into the sub-area specimens. area, mainly from the rural lane above verge hedge Conversion of arable fields to permanent or from the singe PRoW that crosses the area. pasture Replant fragmented hedgerows along road verges noted in poor condition with a diverse mix of native species Removal of paddocks and intrusive timber post and rail fencing The use of vernacular building materials to Views out of the sub-area to: Magnitude of viewers (level of use and popularity): new buildings and boundaries Views out from PRoW across paddocks looking Horse riders using stud facilities on a regular basis Impact Removing intrusive sub-urban fencing, the towards wooded horizon interspaced with Walkers are less likely on a daily basis and will use of vernacular materials and new tree and occasional, isolated farmstead buildings frames experience difficulties.
-The only access to the footpath hedge planting would benefit the wider and set within mature trees. from the south east and from the village is along a landscape character area. and set within mature trees. very busy, rural lane with minimal verge or road itself. landscape character area.
-Views out curtailed by copse and mature 'parkland' vory buoy, rurar lario with million vorgo of road hoon. and likely to be veteran status oak trees and more to be vereigned and most Does the sub-area form part of a skyline?
+General visibility Population Mitigation potential Views into the sub-area from: Types of viewers: Opportunities for mitigation and landscape Views from B-road and junction at Hayling Green Walkers compatibility of mitigation: above low hedge Horse riders Opportunities to plant new oaks as a priority From the PRoW through the centre of the area Stud farm owners, horse owners and visitors to ensure a new generation of individual Limited places from which to see into the sub-area specimens. area, mainly from the rural lane above verge hedge Conversion of arable fields to permanent or from the singe PRoW that crosses the area. pasture Replant fragmented hedgerows along road verges noted in poor condition with a diverse mix of native species Removal of paddocks and intrusive timber post and rail fencing The use of vernacular building materials to new buildings and boundaries Views out of the sub-area to: Magnitude of viewers (level of use and popularity): Impact Views out from PRoW across paddocks looking Horse riders using stud facilities on a regular basis Removing intrusive sub-urban fencing, the towards wooded horizon interspaced with Walkers are less likely on a daily basis and will use of vernacular materials and new tree and occasional, isolated farmstead buildings frames experience difficulties.
+The only access to the footpath hedge planting would benefit the wider and set within mature trees. from the south east and from the village is along a landscape character area. very busy, rural lane with minimal verge or road itself.
+Views out curtailed by copse and mature 'parkland' and likely to be veteran status oak trees Does the sub-area form part of a skyline?
 Visual perceptions (activity and expectations of No local visual receptors): Walkers will have expectation of scenic beauty having arrived along the PRoW network from rural lanes and wooded surroundings.
 A series of published walks around the edge of the village out into the surrounding countryside indicating the PRoW network is valued and well used by residents and visitors to the village and exploring the SDNP.
 Horse riding and management of grazing/ horses is the primary activity.
 Riders exercising horses on the PRoW network and local lanes will have high

-General visibility Population Mitigation potential

-• expectations of scenic beauty and an interest in their
+Population Mitigation potential expectations of scenic beauty and an interest in their surroundings. - Sensitivity score: Low / Medium Sensitivity score: Medium expectations of scenic beauty and an interest in their surroundings.

-surroundings.

-Panoramic views:

-None

-Landmark features:

-Normandie Stud buildings and complex

-Sensitivity score: Medium Sensitivity score: Low / Medium Sensitivity score: Medium

-Visual sensitivity score: Medium